6 Types of Cylinder Seals

 Static Seals

-Static seals are used where there is no relative motion between the mating surfaces, such as in flange connections, access covers, or ports.
-They are designed to prevent fluid leakage and to maintain pressure.
-Some common types of static seals include:
+Static seals are employed where there is no relative motion between mating surfaces, such as in flange connections, access covers, or ports.
+These seals are designed to create a tight barrier against fluid leakage and maintain system pressure.
+Common types of static seals include:

 Dynamic Seals